GriffithUniLibrary/advanced-data-wrangle-2/content/6-lesson.md

 - Go to your newly created  `Hello World` repository
 - Select  `Upload file`
 - `Drag and drop`  your newly created  `map.geojson`  file
-- Name it  `Driver Reviver Stations`
+- Name it  `Qld_Shark_Captures_2017`
-- You have just published in interactive map with data!{% endcapture %} {% include card.md header="Upload map to Github" text=text %}
+- Congratulations!
+You have just published in interactive map with data!{% endcapture %} {% include card.md header="Upload map to Github" text=text %}

 See the steps illustrated below.